-1. Self-signed Certificates to represent the Root CA itself;

-- 2. Certificates for Subordinate CAs and Cross-Certified Subordinate CA Certificates; - 3.
+- 1. Self-signed Certificates to represent the Root CA itself; - 2.
+Certificates for Subordinate CAs and Cross-Certified Subordinate CA Certificates; - 3.
 Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and - 4.
 Certificates for OCSP Response verification.

-6.2 Private Key Protection and Cryptographic Module Engineering Controls

-The CA SHALL implement physical and logical safeguards to prevent unauthorized certificate issuance.
-Protection of the CA Private Key outside the validated system or device specified above MUST consist of physical security, encryption, or a combination of both, implemented in a manner that prevents disclosure of the Private Key.
+6.2 Private Key Protection and Cryptographic Module Engineering Controls combination of both, implemented in a manner that prevents disclosure of the Private Key.
 The CA SHALL encrypt its Private Key with an algorithm and key-length that, according to the state of the art, are capable of withstanding cryptanalytic attacks for the residual life of the encrypted key or key part.